MohammedIhsaan28/Motion/README.md

-📦 Motion — Framer Motion Next.js Demo
+📦 Motion — Motion Next.js Demo

 Motion is a modern, animated Next.js demo project that showcases smooth, component-driven animations using Framer Motion.
 It combines the App Router, React components (TSX/JSX mix), and Tailwind/PostCSS for styling to deliver a responsive, production-ready UI scaffold.